NYSED-ACTFL Virtual Learning Workshops

 3. Designing Effective Units of Instruction - How can I focus each unit to effectively develop and assess learners’ performance?
 Using the principles of backward design (UbD), plan one unit of instruction: identify the goals (from Standards and Can-Do Statements), determine acceptable evidence (design assessment of each Mode of Communication), and plan the instruction (what learners need to know and be able to do).
 The heart of the unit design is envisioning what success looks like as you create the assessments for the end of a unit of instruction.
 Integrate the assessment of the three Modes of Communication and measure growth in what learners can do with what they know.
 Build your repertoire for the effective design of tasks in the three Modes of Communication targeting Novice, Intermediate, or Advanced levels of proficiency.

 Each Virtual Learning Workshop consists of a processing guide, videos, presentation slides, activities, supporting documents, and a culminating application activity.
-Registration for Virtual Learning Workshop 1 (Focusing Learning through Standards and Can-Do Statements) is now available through the following online form.
-The other two Virtual Learning Workshops will be released in late October and November, respectively.
-Participants can complete one, two, or three workshops in any order they wish once all have been released.
-CTLE credits can be earned for each workshop.
+Registration for all Virtual Learning Workshops is now available through the following online form.
+Educators need only register once to get access to all three workshops.
+Those previously registered for workshop #1 are automatically registered for the entire series.
+Participants can complete one, two, or three workshops in any order they wish.
+Four (4) hours of CTLE credit can be earned for each workshop upon completion of all required workshop activities and earning a score of at least 8/10 on a multiple choice post-assessment.

 Registration process - World Language educators and administrators must provide a valid work email from a New York State school, college, or university to register.
 All schools in our state—public, private, charter, religious and independent—are eligible.
-Registrants will submit a registration form, create a free ACTFL account*, and submit a self pre-assessment.
-Please allow for one week from the time of completing the registration form to receiving the link to access the workshop.
+Registrants will submit a registration form and create a free ACTFL account*.
+Please allow for one week from the time of completing the registration form to receiving the link to access the workshop(s).

 For more information on these Virtual Learning Workshops, please contact Candace Black at firstname.lastname@example.org.